-~~ Minimum loading level of unit - Normal operating level of unit Any must-run unit designations required for system reliability or contract reasons - Approximate variable generating cost (\$/MWH) for redispatch - computations; () Description of Eligible Customer's transmission system: ~ (VI) - Load flow and stability data, such as real and reactive parts of the load, lines, transformers, reactive devices and load type, including normal and emergency ratings of all transmission equipment in a load flow format ~ compatible with that used by the Transmission Provider - - Operating restrictions needed for reliability - Operating guides employed by system operators - Contractual restrictions or committed uses of the Eligible Customer's ~ transmission system, other than the Eligible Customer's Network Loads - and Resources - Location of Network Resources described in subsection (v) above - 10 year projection of system expansions or upgrades - - Transmission System maps that include any proposed expansions or upgrades - - Thermal ratings of Eligible Customer's Control Area ties with other - Control Areas; - (vii) Service Commencement Date and the term of the requested Network ~ Integration Transmission Service.
-The minimum term for Network Integration Transmission Service is one year. - (viii) A statement signed by an authorized officer from or agent of the Network Customer attesting that all of the network resources listed pursuant to Section 29.2(v) satisfy the following conditions: (1) the Network Customer owns the resource, has committed to purchase generation pursuant to an executed contract, or has committed to purchase generation where execution of a contract is contingent upon the availability of transmission service under Part III of the Tariff; and (2) the Network Resources do not include any - resources, or any portion thereof, that are committed for sale to non-designated third party load or otherwise cannot be called upon to meet the Network Customer's Network Load on a noninterruptible basis, except for purposes of - fulfilling obligations under a reserve sharing program; and - (ix) Any additional information required of the Transmission Customer as specified in the Transmission Provider's planning process established in Attachment P. - ss the Parties agree to a different time frame, the Transmission Provider must ackn owledge the request within ten (10) days of receipt.
-The acknowledgment must - - Issued by: Edwa rd Hulls, PSOC Chair 47 Effective: December 1, 2009 - • mber 30, 2009 include a date by which a response, including a Service Agreement, will be sent to the Eligible Customer.
+- emergency ratings of all transmission equipment in a load flow format compatible with that used by the Transmission Provider - Operating restrictions needed for reliability - Operating guides employed by system operators - Contractual restrictions or committed uses of the Eligible Customer's transmission system, other than the Eligible Customer's Network Loads and Resources - Location of Network Resources described in subsection (v) above - 10 year projection of system expansions or upgrades - Transmission System maps that include any proposed expansions or upgrades - Thermal ratings of Eligible Customer's Control Area ties with other Control Areas: - (vii) Service Commencement Date and the term of the requested Network Integration Transmission Service.
+The minimum term for Network Integration Transmission Service is one year. - (viii) A statement signed by an authorized officer from or agent of the Network

+Customer attesting that all of the network resources listed pursuant to

+Section 29.2(v) satisfy the following conditions: (1) the Network Customer owns the resource, has committed to purchase generation pursuant to an executed contract, or has committed to purchase generation where execution of a contract is contingent upon the availability of transmission service under Part III of the Tariff; and (2) the Network Resources do not include any resources, or any portion thereof, that are committed for sale to non-designated third party load or otherwise cannot be called upon to meet the Network Customer's Network Load on a noninterruptible basis, except for purposes of fulfilling obligations under a reserve sharing program; and - (ix) Any additional information required of the Transmission Customer as specified in the Transmission Provider's planning process established in Attachment P.

+Unless the Parties agree to a different time frame, the Transmission Provider must acknowledge the request within ten (10) days of receipt.
+The acknowledgment must include a date by which a response, including a Service Agreement, will be sent to the Eligible Customer.
 If an Application fails to meet the requirements of this section, the Transmission Provider shall notify the Eligible Customer requesting service within fifteen (15) days of receipt and specify the reasons for such failure.
 Wherever possible, the Transmission Provider will attempt to remedy deficiencies in the Application through informal communications with the Eligible Customer.
 If such efforts are unsuccessful, the Transmission Provider shall return the Application without prejudice to the Eligible Customer filing a new or revised Application that fully complies with the requirements of this section.
 The Eligible Customer will be assigned a new priority consistent with the date of the new or revised Application.

 The Transmission Provider shall treat this information consistent with the standards of conduct contained in Part 37 of the Commission's regulations.